CyberSys/Alibaba-Unity/README.md

 ![](/AlibabaImages/AlibabaModelStudio.JPG)

 You can select any model for your application.
-Nevertheless, I recommend using an OpenSource Model if they are available (Time-limited Free Trial).
+Nevertheless, I recommend using an "OpenSource" Model if they are available (Time-limited Free Trial).

 ![](/AlibabaImages/SelectModel.JPG)

-Currently, the Qwen2.5 Series is on Free Trial (Please, double check the model is on Free Trial before using it; otherwise you might be charged).
+Currently, the Qwen2.5 Series is on Free Trial (Please, double check the model is on Free Trial before using it).

 ![](/AlibabaImages/QwenModel.JPG)